refiner-io/mobile-sdk-react-native/README.md

 #### Initialization & Configuration

 Initialize the SDK in your application with the needed configuration parameters.

-You can also enable debug mode during your development.
+The second parameter is for activating a debug mode during development.
+If activated, the SDK will log all interactions with the Refiner backend servers.

 ```javascript
 import { NativeModules,NativeEventEmitter } from 'react-native';